4. Variables¶

 Graphically (Visual programming wise), this is represented as:

-.
+Both versions print 0.
 You can also change its value during the

 program runtime as follows: